Allsop is the leading property auctioneer in the UK

 Speed – The entire process, from instruction to exchange of contracts, can be achieved within as little as six to eight weeks.

 Certainty of sale – Selling a house at auction offers an exceptional degree of certainty that a sale will be achieved on auction day.
 A binding legal contract is formed on the fall of the hammer.
 The buyer is committed and no further negotiation can take place.

 Best price – If prepared properly a property auction should generate a number of bidders for each property.
 The atmosphere created can be extremely exciting and the process of competitive bidding will help to achieve best price on the day.

 Transparency – A property auction sale is totally transparent and provides the seller with the assurance that the best possible price has been achieved in open competition.

 Multiple disposals – A large number of properties can be included in an auction and sold on the same day.

 Impartial advice – When advising on sales we always consider whether a property is more suitable for sale by auction or private treaty.
 Allsop offers both methods.
 Our property auction and private treaty departments effectively work as one team, ensuring that our advice is impartial and carefully considered.

 Experience & service – Allsop has been synonymous with property auctions for over 100 years and our auctioneers are amongst the most respected in the industry.
 We offer a streamlined service aimed at getting the best price for your property with the minimal amount of stress.

 Unrivalled exposure – For every property offered in our auction sale we guarantee unrivalled exposure to the market with 5,000 catalogues mailed out each auction, e-mails to 120,000 registered investors and extensive advertising in relevant national and local press.

-We achieve results – In 2016 Allsop sold over twice as much as its nearest competitor by value.
+We achieve results – In 2017 Allsop sold over three times as much as its nearest competitor by value.

 The initial consultation usually offers a no obligation appraisal with advice on whether the property is suitable for sale by auction.
 An estimated sale price and recommended reserve price is provided.